PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

     h1= title
 ```

-Now we're ready to profile, first in one terminal we run the server
+Now we're ready to profile, first in one terminal we run the server:

 ```sh
 node server.js